KozlovKV/NSU-repo/materials/1/english/konsp.md

 3. Subject - Answer is a subject making sth (*Who said this?*, *Who is looking at you?*).
 Subject in question transforms into the question word
 4. Alternative - Answer: choice between sth (*Will you order a pizza or a pasta?*)
 5. Tag - "Не так ли?", using for expressing, confirmation. (*The weather is cool, isn't it?*, *I can't cook well, can I?*)
 6. Negative - Aux. verbs use in negative form.
-Using for emphasising.
+Using for emphasizing.
    1. *Don't you want to go?*
       1. *Yes* = *Yes, I want to go*
       2. *No* = *No, I don't want to go*